-This study was supported by: the Spanish National Research Program under grants refs.: CGL2014-56548-P; CGL2016-520 81964-REDE; the regional government of Castilla and León by project SA065P17; the Generalitat de Catalunya 2017-SGR-1022; J. A. is supported by FPI grant BES-2015-071683 from the Spanish State Department of Science Innovation and Universities.
+This study was supported by: The Spanish National Research Program under grants refs.: CGL2014-56548-P; CGL2016-81964-REDE; the regional government of Castilla and León by project SA065P17; the Generalitat de Catalunya 2017-SGR-1022; J. A. is supported by FPI grant BES-2015-071683 from the Spanish State Department of Science Innovation and Universities.
 The data used for the research carried out in this contribution is stored at the DIGITAL.CSIC data repository.
 We would like to acknowledge the ICTJA-CSIC Seismic Laboratory (http://labsis.ictja.csic.es/) for making their seismic station available for this experiment.
-The review of two anonymous reviewers and the editor
+We thank the editor Irene Bianchi for her comments and for handling the manuscript.
+We also acknowledge two anonymous reviewers for their constructive comments.